kickstand-ui/documentation/docs/components/accordion.md

 ## Accessibility

-Each of the headings has `role="tab"` and the content body has `role="tabpanel"` to help screen readers identify and associate interactive elements.
-The header also uses the `aria-controls` attribute to associate the header with the slide content.
+Each of the headings is wrapped in an `h3` tag to identify them as heading landmarks to assistive technologies and uses a button to toggle the content.
+The slide body is wrapped in the `section` tag to identify the content in a region.
+The header uses the `aria-controls` attribute to associate the header with the slide content.

 When a slide is expanded the header has the attribute `aria-expanded="true"` to communicate to screen readers that the content is visible.
 Otherwise the `aria-expanded` attribute is set to `false`.